vpuhoff/prometheus-anomaly-detection-lstm/readme.md

 The sequential workflow is as follows:

 **Step 1: Data Collection (`data_collector.py`)**
 Collect historical data from your Prometheus instance.
+This script can combine data from multiple time ranges if specified in `config.yaml` under `collection_periods_iso`.

 ```bash
 python data_collector.py